wp-plugins/accessible-poetry/readme.txt

 == Description ==

-Enriches your WordPress with better accessibility options, such as nicely Skiplinks, Font-Sizer, Constrast changer, Custom Toolbar & and many other options.
+Enriches your WordPress with better accessibility options such as nicely Skiplinks, Font-Sizer, Contrast changer, Custom Toolbar and many other options.

 == Installation ==